dvermd/ockam/documentation/architecture/messaging/Accessibility.md

 Ockam Routing protocol allows workers to trace return route of the message.

-Each time a message is sent by a worker, it may add a return route infomation, if the worker is forwarding the message, it may use the return route of the received message and append some additional information to that.
+Each time a message is sent by a worker, it may add a return route information, if the worker is forwarding the message, it may use the return route of the received message and append some additional information to that.